jasag/serverless-api-aws/README.md

 ### AWS API Gateway

 The API Gateway serves as the entry point to the serverless API.
+As per mentioned above, this is a sample API and authorization/authentication are currently not used for simplication purposes.

 ![API Gateway](images/api-gateway.png)

 ### AWS Lambda

 Lambda functions are the core of your serverless application.
-They execute code in response to API Gateway requests.
+They execute the logic in response to the API Gateway requests.
 In this solution, the lambda function handle create, get and delete operations.

 ![Lambda](images/lambda.png)